top of page

 Atmosphere: Play vs Peace

 Jellystone is built around families with young kids.
 Expect daily activities, splash pads, foam parties, character meet-and-greets, and a constant buzz of golf carts.
-It’s fun, energetic, and a bit noisy — like a mini resort.
+It’s fun and energetic — like a mini resort.

-KOA, especially the Journey and Holiday types, tend to be calmer.
-They attract a broader mix — retirees, couples, families — and the vibe is more “classic campground” than “kids’ resort.”
+KOA tends to be calmer.
+They attract a broader mix — retirees, couples, families — and the vibe is more “classic campground” than “kids’ resort”, although many of their campgrounds offer

 If your kids are under 12 and still love water balloons and dance parties, Jellystone wins.
 If you crave quiet evenings and a campfire without a karaoke soundtrack, KOA takes it.